Vice President of International External Affairs

 Who We Are

-The USCIB Information, Communications and Technology (ICT) Committee is composed of digital economy, privacy and government affairs professionals from USCIB member companies representing a range of industries and business sectors.
+The USCIB Information, Communications and Technology (ICT) Committee is composed of USCIB member companies representing a range of business and industry sectors.
+Advocacy priorities are determined that reflect consensus among the members.

 The Committee advocates for policies characterized by free and fair competition, minimal government intervention and free information flows that ensure the continued growth of ICTs in a range of strategic forums: